K2VIEW ebook

 3. Software testing

-Data virtualization is an important component of test data management tools.
-It serves as in preparing test data environments for software development and testing teams.
+Data virtualization is an important component of test data management tools, enabling dev and QA teams to quickly prepare test data for software development and testing.

 4. DataOps